Graduate Program Policies

 • Semester you will start

-Then go to the online form and complete.
+Then, complete the online form.
 AJ needs all the info the form asks for before she will start working on an agreement.
-Do not email her this information—submit it via the online form:
+Do not email her this information—submit it via the online form.
+It will go directly to AJ when you submit.

 After you fill out the online request form, you are always free to email AJ directly with questions, updates, or changes.
 It is important that you get the correct person at the site, otherwise there can be long delays.
 Once AJ has all the info needed the process will begin and you will be notified when completed, or if there are problems.

-2: Clinical Sites, Preceptor Forms & Preceptor & Student Typhon Accounts
+2. Clinical Sites, Preceptor Forms, Preceptor and Student Typhon Accounts

 Note: If you had a Typhon account from another school, it is NOT transferable.